-Henri Nouwen The Vulnerable Journey video
+Henri Nouwen The Vulnerable Journey DVD

-Father Nouwen also shares his wisdom in the Open Hearts, Open Minds, Open Doors video.
+Father Nouwen also shares his expertise in the Open Hearts, Open Minds, Open Doors DVD when he explains practical ways we can welcome individuals with disabilities into our faith communities.

-"You only know you have a gift to give when there is someone to say, 'Thank you'."
+"You only know you have a gift to give when there is someone to say, 'Thank you.""

-Henri Nouwen Open Hearts, Open Minds, Open Doors video
+Henri Nouwen Open Hearts, Open Minds, Open Doors DVD

-The Vulnerable Journey by Father Henri Nouwen and Open Hearts, Open Minds, Open Doors, both published by Pathways.org, are available for viewing at www.team-w.org.
+The Vulnerable Journey by Father Henri Nouwen and Open Hearts, Open Minds, Open Doors, both published by Pathways.org, are available in DVD (\$20.00) and CD (\$4.00) format.
+Call 1-800-955-2445 or order online at www.teambelong.org.

-USING YOUR BULLETIN TO INTENTIONALLY WELCOME
+USING YOUR BULLETIN TO INTENTIONALLY INCLUDE

 Your bulletin or worship aide can be a tool to intentionally include worshippers of all abilities.
 Including hospitality information every week makes everyone feel welcome.
 The following example may give you ideas for a permanent hospitality section for your bulletin or worship aid.
-Customize it with your congregation's access features.
+Adapt it with your congregation's access features.